raycharius/slack-block-builder/docs/getting-started.md

 In this section, we'll take a quick look at a few things that you need to know about the [Slack Block Kit](https://api.slack.com/block-kit) framework before you get started, if you aren't familiar with the framework.
 We'll also take a look at the basics of accessing objects in **Block Builder**.

-### Heirarchy and Structure
+### Hierarchy and Structure

-When building views and messages for [Slack](https://slack.com) apps, there is a certain heirarchy that needs to be followed, which is also true of any UI library used to build those out.
+When building views and messages for [Slack](https://slack.com) apps, there is a certain hierarchy that needs to be followed, which is also true of any UI library used to build those out.

 #### There are four kinds of objects: ####